sladem-tox/hERG/README.md

 These models attempt to predict pIC50 values directly.
 A Thompson sampling active learning approach is used.
 Uncertainty is determined via application of MC dropout on the neural network to generate a prediction sample for each molecule.

+3. Optuna

+I have added some Optuna scripts with basic regression models for comparison with the active learning methods.

+I will also add Optuna for selection of the optimal params for the MC Droptout NN used in the Thompson Sampling neural network.

 ## Setup

 Use the environment.yaml file to create a conda environment with all dependencies.